HuskieRobotics/3061-lib/README.md

     * acceleration limiting when not in "turbo" mode
     * current limiting configuration for motors
     * x-stance
-    * leave wheels rotated in last direction when not driving to enable smooth continuation of motion
     * switch drive motors to coast mode when robot is disabled and has stopped moving for a period of time to facilitate manual pushing

 **Configuration**